 These Reading Downloads include ALL of the stories, songs, games activities, worksheets, and readers for their respective Units...
 PLUS our "Scat Cat" game for FREE (or you can purchase it separately).

-YOU WILL LOVE THIS FUN & EASY TO USE READING PROGRAM!
+TRY IT!!!
+YOU WILL LOVE THIS INEXPENSIVE, FUN & EASY TO USE "PHONICS TO READING" PROGRAM!

 (from Public School Teachers & Educators)